developmentseed/eoapi-k8s/docs/autoscaling.md

 ### Review [Production Storage](aws-gpc-storage-walkthrough.md) Set Up

-The default `eoapi` helm chart installs an in-memory postgres/postgis database but most folks will want to test autoscaling against something more production suitable
+The default `eoapi` helm chart installs a simple postgres/postgis database with no connection pool, backups or replicas.
+Most folks will want to test autoscaling against something more production suitable

 ---